Ohio Court Records

 Ohio divorce records contain information on the dissolution of marriages.
 These records are maintained and provided by the Probate Court in the county where the divorce is finalized.
 According to a 2018 report of the United States Census Bureau, Ohio's divorce rate is 7.2 out of every 1000 women over 15 years of age.

-Before a person can obtain a divorce or dissolution of marriage in Ohio, the individual must have lived in a county in the state for at least six months.
+Generally, to obtain a divorce or dissolution of marriage in Ohio, the applicant must have lived in a county in the state for at least six months.
 In Ohio, divorce may come about in various ways; examples include:

 - Arbitration divorce